arcus/module_discovery/README.md

 ### Dockerization

-The `Dockerfile`, `requirements.txt` are set up to allow this to run in a Docker container on a local computer.
+The `Dockerfile`, `requirements.txt`, and `compose.yaml` are set up to allow this to run in a Docker container on a local computer.
 To run it, open Docker and a command line interface.

 From the top level directory of this repository run: